Scientist/Senior Associate Scientist, Process Development

 - Present data/strategy to scientists (and management) in internal venues (technical meetings, Project Team meetings) as appropriate.

-- Experience with prior Gene & Cell Therapy manufacturing preferred, but not required.
+- Experience with prior Gene & Cell Therapy manufacturing is preferred, but not required.

-- Experience in flow cytometry for T cells characterization preferred, but not required.
+- Experience in flow cytometry for T cells characterization is preferred, but not required.

 - Experience with continuous manufacturing processes including operation in upstream genetic modification and bioreactor/WAVE expansion, and cryopreservation.

 - Ability to work in a fast-paced, startup environment.